Best Node.js HTML to PDF Libraries for 2026

 If you are looking for ways to generate PDF documents on the client side or in the browser, we have an article for you: Generate PDFs in JavaScript (Browser) with 4 Popular Methods.

 Converting HTML pages to PDF is a common task that developers encounter, whether it’s for generating reports, invoices, or contracts.
-In this article, we will delve into three popular Node.js libraries for converting HTML to PDF:
+In this article, we will delve into two popular Node.js libraries for converting HTML to PDF:

 • Puppeteer

-• jsPDF
+• Playwright

 We’ll explore their features, benefits, and limitations, along with code examples to help you make an informed choice for your next project.
 So if you’re looking for a reliable way to convert HTML to PDF in a Node.js environment, read on.